Field of Junctions: Extracting Boundary Structure at Low SNR: Experiments

-Figure~\ref{figure:regularization} compares our boundary regularization to $\ell_1$-elastica~\cite{he2019segmentation} provided with optimally-tuned parameters.
+\boldstart{Curvature Regularization.} Figure~\ref{figure:regularization} compares our boundary regularization to $\ell_1$-elastica~\cite{he2019segmentation} with optimally-tuned parameters.
 This represents the strongest possible comparison across a large family of existing regularizers, because elastica includes pure-length and pure-curvature minimization as special cases, and because minimizing the $\ell_1$-norm outperforms the $\ell_2$-norm in these images.
-Unlike existing regularizers, the field of junctions preserves sharp corners; favors linear contours over curved ones; is agnostic to the length and convexity of the boundary; and is, as far as we know, the first to do all of this while preserving junctions.
+Unlike existing regularizers, the field of junctions preserves sharp corners; favors linear contours over curved ones; is agnostic to length and convexity of boundaries; and is, as far as we know, the first to do all of this while preserving junctions.

 \boldstart{Vertex Detection.} A field of junctions also provides a map of vertex locations that can be used like a traditional corner, junction, or interest point detector.
 To create a vertex map, we use weighted voting from each junction in the field.
 The likelihood that a vertex exists at location $\bx$ is: